roam specification

 message.goodbye.send

-A peer MUST send a Goodbye message before closing the connection due to a protocol error.
+A peer MUST send a Goodbye message before closing a virtual connection due to a protocol error.
 The reason field MUST contain the rule ID that was violated (e.g., channeling.id.zero-reserved), optionally followed by additional context.

 message.goodbye.receive

-Upon receiving a Goodbye message, a peer MUST stop sending messages and close the connection.
-All in-flight requests fail with a connection error (not RoamError — the connection itself is gone).
-All open channels are terminated.
+Upon receiving a Goodbye message, a peer MUST stop sending messages on that connection.
+All in-flight requests on that connection fail with a connection error.
+All open channels on that connection are terminated.
+Other connections on the same link are unaffected.

 Request / Response / Cancel